Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Classical Schrödinger symmetry

 \subsection{Canonical-transformation Method}

-An interesting and important question for understanding the robustness of the emergent symmetry of gravitational systems is: under which condition can the Schrödinger symmetry appear in general?
-Although finding a complete answer would be non-trivial, there is one related result based on Eisenhart–Duval (ED) lift method; one considers a ``lifted" configuration space endowed with a lifted metric and can show that when the lifted space is conformally flat, the Schrödinger symmetry is obtained \cite{cccc1220-d9a2-3162-a3c5-a8782bbc8c8b,universe9120503}.
-Instead of using this method, we will consider more general (but not completely general yet) cases in which the ED method may not be useful, and find a sufficient condition for the Schrödinger symmetry to appear.
+An interesting and important question for understanding the robustness of the emergent symmetry of gravitational systems is: under which condition can Schrödinger symmetry appear in general?
+Although finding a complete answer would be non-trivial, there is one related result based on Eisenhart–Duval (ED) lift method; one considers a ``lifted" configuration space endowed with a lifted metric and can show that when the lifted space is conformally flat, the Schrödinger symmetry is obtained \cite{cccc1220-d9a2-3162-a3c5-a8782bbc8c8b,BenAchour:2022fif} (see Appendix \ref{A:ED} for a review).
+Here, we propose another method to obtain Schrödinger symmetries, which can be applied to cases where the ED-lift method is not very effective for finding Schrödinger symmetries.

 Our idea follows from the observation discussed at the end of the previous subsection.
 If the Hamiltonian takes the same form as that of a free particle, the Schrödinger symmetry is naturally obtained.
 Therefore, even for systems with non-trivial metrics $g_{ij}(x)$ or potentials $V(x)$, if a canonical transformation exists that transforms the Hamiltonian into the form of the free particle Hamiltonian, the Schrödinger symmetry is automatically derived for the new canonical variables by applying the method in the previous subsection.